Kevin Mandia

 Accomplishments

-- 01Founded Mandiant in 2004, establishing it as a leader in incident response and advanced persistent threat (APT) detection.
+- 02Established Mandiant in 2004, building it into a global leader in incident response and threat intelligence, particularly renowned for exposing state-sponsored cyber espionage.

 Lessons for Operators